mbrmj875/SQLALL/README.md

-# Day 00 — Piscine SQL
+# Day 00 — SQL Bootcamp

 ## _Relational Data Model and SQL_

-Resume: Today you will see how relational model works and how to get needed data based on basic constructions of  SQL
+Resume: Today you will see how relational model works and how to get needed data based on basic constructions of SQL.

 💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
 It's anonymous and will help our team make your educational experience better.
 We recommend completing the survey immediately after the project.